 The theatre was, ultimately, concessed to a musicals’ producer from Lisbon, Filipe La Féria.
 His musicals became, from then on, almost the entirety of the theatre’s programme, until abandoning the theatre in 2011, alleging financial difficulties.

 Today, the theatre is at the centre of the cultural scene and of music venues in Porto.
-So don’t forget to check their agenda.
+So don’t forget to check its agenda.

-How to get there: Metro station ‘Aliados’, served by line D, and a 1 min. walk.
+How to get there: the subway station Aliados’ served by line D, is a 1 minute walking distance.

 Hard Club (1885 | 2010)